A Guide to the best Attractions in Cadiz, Southern Spain: the perfect Cadiz Itinerary

 Located right next to the Plaza Cathedral, this budget hotel is a great choice for those who value money and commodities at the same time!

-Free wifi, breakfast, swimming pool and conference room are all at your disposal.
+Free wifi, breakfast, a swimming pool, and a conference room are all at your disposal.

 It’s simple, yet spacious rooms will definitely be more than enough for those in need of a quiet stay in the heart of the Old Town and close to many Cadiz tourist attractions.

-It’s the best hotel in Cadiz when traveling on a budget. – Check rates & reivews here
+It’s the best hotel in Cadiz when traveling on a budget. – Check rates & reviews here

 Getting Around Cadiz

-Cadiz is extremely easy to explore on foot, because of the small distances and many walking paths in the city – there is almost no need for renting a car or use of public transportation.
+Cadiz is extremely easy to explore on foot, because of the small distances and many walking paths in the city – there is almost no need for renting a car or using public transportation.